Winchester's Secret Eats

 Sushi

-Just before Piecaramba! on Parchment Street, is Kyoto Kitchen.
+At the bottom of town on Bridge Street you'll find Kyoto Kitchen.
 This restaurant is regularly ranked among the best for Japanese cuisine in the UK and offers an array of contemporary sushi, sashimi and specialist Japanese cuisine.
 The eating experience is similar to a tapas bar, there’s no starters or mains and food is bought when ready.
-Obviously, this can add up quickly as well, so if you’re on a budget, its best to keep an eye on things.
+Obviously, this can add up quickly as well, so if you’re on a budget, it's best to keep an eye on things.
 The food is presented beautifully and the restaurant offers the Unique Winchester roll.
 This is the first sushi roll to use Wasabi leaf instead of seaweed and it also features Wasabi from Europe’s only Wasabi farm, which happens to be just outside of Winchester in Alresford.
-They’ve even recently cooked for the England Rugby team!
+They’ve even cooked for the England Rugby team!

 Overdraft